Mika2808/BookWebApp/README.md

 # Book Review Web App

-## Stage 1
+## Stage 1 – Backend (Complete)

 ### Overview
-The project aims to create a web app similar to the Empik store in Poland, with a focus on books.
-Users will be able to browse books in different categories, check prices, add books to a "To Read" list, and leave reviews.
-Additionally, there will be a "Book Roulette" feature where users can discover a randomly selected book.

-The backend will handle:
-- Full REST service
-- User core functionality (user database, encrypted passwords, authorization, validating user input)
-- Books database (storing all books, CRUD operations for user reviews)
+A RESTful API for a book-focused web application inspired by platforms like Empik.
+Users can register, browse books by category, review them, and manage a personal "To Read" list.
+Admins have extended permissions for managing content.

-### Objectives
+### Implemented Features

-#### 1. User Authentication
+#### User Authentication & Security
-- Create a database for users to store `nick`, `password`, `email`, and `picture`.
-- Implement secure user registration and login.
+- User registration and login with:
-- Implement a system for validating user input (e.g., email format, password strength, and nick availability).
-- Implement **role-based access control**: Only admins can perform certain actions, such as adding, deleting, or updating books.
+  - Hashed passwords using **bcrypt**
+  - Unique `email` and `nick` validation
+- JWT-based **authentication and role-based authorization**
+  - Admin users can manage all content
+  - Regular users can only edit their own data
+- Middleware for token verification and access control

-#### 2. Book Management
+#### Book Management
+- Database schema for books with fields:
+  - Title, Author, Price, Category, Cover Image
-- Create a database for books to store details such as:
+- CRUD operations for books
-  - Title
+  - **Only admins** can create, update, or delete books
-  - Author
+- Browse books by:
-  - Price
+  - All books
   - Category
-  - Book cover image URL
-- Admin-only CRUD operations:
-  - **Adding new books** to the database.
-  - **Deleting books** from the database.
-  - **Updating books** in the database.
+  - Random (Book Roulette)

-#### 3. User Review System
+#### Reviews System
-- Implement a review system where users can leave reviews for books, including:
-  - A **star rating** (scale 0-5 stars).
-  - A **comment section** for detailed feedback.
-- CRUD operations for reviews:
+- Users can:
-  - **POST**: Add a review for a book.
+  - Add a review (rating + comment)
-  - **PUT**: Update a review.
-  - **DELETE**: Delete a review.
+  - Edit or delete their own reviews
+- Admins can delete any review
+- API paths structured as `/books/:id/reviews`

-#### 4. "To Read" List Management
+#### "To Read" List
+- Users can:
-- Implement a feature that allows users to save chosen books to their "To Read" list in the user database.
+  - Add books to their personal list

-#### 5. Book Roulette (Random Book Feature)
-- Implement a feature to select a random book from the book database and display it to the user.
+  - View their saved books
+  - Remove books from the list
+- API paths structured for both book-level and user-level access

+#### Data Validation
+- Server-side input validation for:
+  - Unique nicknames and emails
+  - Proper email format
+  - Presence of required fields

+---

+## Stage 2 – Client (Coming Next)

+### Goals
+- Build a **Progressive Web App (PWA)** using Vite + React
+- Implement all backend functionalities via frontend
+- Add client-side validation before submitting to backend
+- Cache content for offline use
+- Use at least one native feature (e.g., notifications or geolocation)